 A Busy Mom’s Guide to Couponing the Easy Way!

-First of all, what you see bloggers and couponing pros put into couponing isn’t necessarily the norm.
-Some people just really enjoy couponing and take it up as a hobby.
-While it may seem that we spend an extraordinary amount of time planning, clipping coupons, and shopping, it isn’t really necessary if you just want to save a little money on your grocery bill.
+While it may seem that couponers spend an extraordinary amount of time planning, clipping coupons, and shopping, it isn’t really necessary if you just want to save a little money on your grocery bill.

-Do you watch 1 hour of television per week?
-If you do, you do not have to spend ANY extra time clipping coupons!
-I always clip my coupons while watching my favorite show each week – which I would watch either way.
-So, no extra time spent clipping coupons!
+Do you watch at least one hour of television per week?
+If you do, you do not have to spend ANY extra time clipping coupons.
+I always clip my coupons while watching my favorite show each week – which I would sit and watch with or without couponing.

 The very first coupon I used was for $1.50 off diapers almost 4 years ago.
 I am just as proud of saving that $1.50 as I am of the hundreds of dollars I now save our family every month.
-Couponing is just a way for me to contribute to my family.
-Remember, no matter how much you save, you are helping your family!
+Remember, no matter how much you save, you are saving something!